 There should be a demand for cryptocurrency.
 If no one is willing to accept it, it can’t be used as a privacy coin.

 Examples of Privacy Coins

 Monero is one of the most private cryptocurrencies available.
-The coin uses the CryptoNight proof-of-work algorithm to make the network ASIC resistant.
+The coin uses the CryptoNight proof-of-work algorithm to make the network ASIC-resistant.
 Within that, Monero uses several different techniques like ring signatures and stealth addresses Ring Confidential Transactions to increase privacy.
 These techniques mix up transactions in the network to ensure no one observing the Monero blockchain can trace transactions.

 When picking a privacy coin to invest in, one needs a lot of initial research.
 It is worth mentioning that the systems behind each currency keep on developing and changing.
-It’s therefore important to be up to date with your information.
+It’s therefore essential to be up to date with your information.